szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 - Minor configuration things that maybe most people wouldn't care about, but which affect us with our cross-account access issues (like the ability to pass a region and/or profile flag to the egress if you need that).
+- With my current setup, I'm not sure how I can have two dashboards going at once.